 Although combat sports mainly use this training item (either for conditioning or warm-up), it is an excellent tool for general conditioning in fitness, too.

-Jump Ropes in Fitness.
 Choose the ideal jump rope for you!

 - Increases stamina

-- Contributes to burn more calories
+- Contributes to burning more calories

 - Increases aerobic capacity and breathing efficiency